keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 “F—fine.”
-Annabeth’s conversational muscle memory took over while she stared at the bird.
-The crow watched Annabeth while it pecked at the peeling black paint on the wrought iron.
+Annabeth’s conversational muscle memory took over while she stared at the crow.
+The bird watched Annabeth while it pecked at the peeling black paint on the wrought iron.
 Its tiny black head twitched left then right.
 It snapped its beak.
 A piece of black paint hung from it like dead skin.
 </p>

 <p>